jguerinet/Weave/README.md

 ## Instructions
 To use this:

-* Set up your config file (file the instructions in Sample Config.txt
+* Set up your config file (follow the instructions in Sample Config.txt)
 * Have a URL to an online CSV file (recommended: Google Drive file)
 * The first column of your file must be the keys
-* Any columns containing translations must have a header with the 2 character language Id
+* Any columns containing translations must have a header with the 2 character language Id (ex: en, fr)
 * Keys must be unique, not have spaces, and not be null

 ## Branches